A Bold Move

 “It was shortly after the Weinstein situation,” says Dewey.
 “That whole incident with him was the spark that started this forest fire—it shone such a spotlight on all the issues related to women.
-And, entirely spectacularly and fortuitously, the show is scheduled for the first anniversary of the Women’s March.
+And, entirely spectacularly, and fortuitously, the show is scheduled for the first anniversary of the Women’s March.
 Isn’t that crazy?”

 Dewey—with her TV programmer’s radar—actually felt the tide rise toward a new muscular feminism before Trump’s election, during the August 2016 Rio Olympics.
 “There was constant commentary about sexism, a steady drumbeat.
 People were complaining that women’s bodies were being analyzed, that a woman could win a gold medal but their backstories still centered on superficial stuff.
 I thought: a rumble is beginning.
 And then, of course, the sexism toward Hillary and the election and the Women’s March—we lived with the lid on a boiling pot.”

 If you couldn’t already tell, feminism is important to Dewey, the mother of two teenage daughters who got her start in entertainment law working for Michael Jackson’s lawyer.
 She was part of a team that brought terrifically popular activist comic Samantha Bee’s Full Frontal to TBS, and she has long mentored young women.
-Over the last three years, with oversight by Sarah Aubrey, she has helped add 400 women as directors, writers, show runners, set designers, and other professionals in order to better diversify TNT, the Turner network with the highest female audience.
+Over the last several years, with oversight by Aubrey, she has helped add 400 women as directors, writers, show runners, set designers, and other professionals in order to better diversify TNT, the Turner network with the highest female audience.

-Last summer Dewey helped devise the company’s jubilant Feminist Fridays.
+At Turner, Dewey helped devise the company’s jubilant Feminist Fridays.
 On almost every Friday, a slew of women, from secretaries to executives, some wearing Nasty Woman tee-shirts under their business jackets, trade ideas and inspiring quotes (by everyone from Gloria Steinem to Beyonce to Eleanor Roosevelt), share their experiences and confounding issues—and celebrate.

 Still, there’s work to be done—not just in Hollywood or the media, where sexism has gotten so much attention lately—but in all fields of business in the country.
 Here Sandra Dewey and I talk about it all.